alidevme/alidevme/README.md

 <h1 align="center">Hi 👋, I'm Alin, also trying to be remembered as alidev!</h1>

-- 🔭 I’m currently working on **small Java projects that help me apply everything I'm learning.
+- 🔭 I’m currently working as Junior Java Developer on **projects that help me apply everything I'm learning.
 Always learn by doing!**

-- 🌱 I’m currently learning **Java!
-On my way to earn Oracle Certified Associate, Java SE 8 Programmer Certification!
-Exciting!!!**

-- 🤝 I’m looking for help with **Java learning paths and best practices.**

 - 💬 Ask me about **anything that will help both of us be better!**